 - Create and sustain a network of engaged citizens, ages 18 to 40

 - Provide a platform for the sharing and advancement of new and emerging ideas

 - Give voice to the interests and perspectives of a diverse demographic

 Meet our Board of Directors

 We have a dedicated Board of Directors that lead the vision for Edmonton's NextGen, while coordinating and organizing our initiatives, events, partners and volunteers.
 All of our board members have volunteered with NextGen for several years and bring a wealth of experience to the team -

 - Trenton Broens｜Secretary

 - Aaron Budnick｜Communications Lead

 The History of Edmonton's NextGen

-NextGen originated in 2005 as a task force created by Edmonton's City Council.
-Under the leadership of Councillor Kim Krushell and former Councillor Michael Phair, the 15-person task force conducted public consultations with over 100 young community members to discover what young Edmontonians wanted to see in the areas of arts and culture, business opportunities, sports and recreation, education, and employment.
+NextGen started in 2005 as a task force created by Edmonton's City Council.
+Under the leadership of former City Councillors Kim Krushell and Michael Phair, the 15 person task force conducted public consultations with over 100 young community member to discover what young Edmontonians wanted to see for arts and culture, business opportunities, sports and recreation, education and employment.
 In the Spring of 2006, Edmonton's City Council enacted the task force's recommendations and Edmonton's NextGen committee was born under the City of Edmonton.
 From 2006 to 2020, Edmonton's NextGen operated as an administrative committee of the City of Edmonton.